HL7NZ/nhi/input/pagecontent/StructureDefinition-NhiPatient-intro.md

 The generalPractitioner is only returned with a read on the resource (not returned with a $match – even if a user has the correct permissions).

-For information on enrolment history, re-enrolment dates, enrolment status, or the last visit date (qualified encounter date) please prescribe to the NES service
+For information on enrolment history, re-enrolment dates, enrolment status, or the last visit date (qualified encounter date) please subscribe to the NES service